gianlazz/gianlazz.github.io/_drafts/_posts/exploring-angular-graphql-mentor-manager.md

 This file is going to serve as a configuration file that Travics-CI is going to look for in your repository so I knows how to build and deploy your project.

-I took notes from this example that is mentioned in the hackernoon post linked above.
+I initially took notes from this example that is mentioned in the hackernoon post linked above.
+However I've modified the config script to suit these deployment purposes.

 In the .travis.yml file you're going to paste: